j6k4m8/booksnake/README.md

     ```
     booksnake 'https://ebook-website.com/ebooks/HitchhikersGuide.mobi' -f mobi
     ```
     Downloads the book and sends it to your Kindle.
 Specify that you're downloading a mobi using the `-f` flag.
 Or download `-f html` or `-f epub`, I don't care.
+(This is because some links don't include the filename in them, or include a `?parameter` at the end, and booksnake is smart enough to follow links but it's not smart enough to always know the file you're downloading.
+So sue me.)
 Use the `--keep` (`-k`) flag to retain the file after sending.
 Otherwise, it'll be deleted.

 -----------------
 Not yet implemented: